b3-exmo/b3-exmo.github.io/docs/Critical thinking/impossible-gospel.md

 ### Commandments
 Out of God's myriad commandments, how many of them are you expected to follow?
 What proportion?
 Over half?
 90% of them? ... *All of them*?

 Can you identify one or more commandments that you have not followed down to the letter?
-If so, you have not done all you can do.
+If you can, that means that you have not done all you can do.

 > *And it came to pass that I, Nephi, said unto my father: I will go and do the things which the Lord hath commanded, for I know that ==the Lord giveth no commandments unto the children of men, save he shall prepare a way for them that they may accomplish the thing which he commandeth them==.*

 &mdash; *[1 Nephi 3:7](https://www.churchofjesuschrist.org/study/scriptures/bofm/1-ne/3?id=p7&lang=eng#p7)*

-Does this passage say that it's possible to keep all of God's commandments?
+Does this passage tell us that it's possible for us to keep *all* of God's commandments?
 How are you doing with that?
-Have you kept all of God's commandments?
+Have you kept *all* of God's commandments?
 No?
 Why not?
 Says right here that you are fully empowered and enabled to.

-This idea of all commandments being achievable and attainable by anyone is found in some other verses, as well: [1 Nephi 17:3](https://www.churchofjesuschrist.org/study/scriptures/bofm/1-ne/17?id=p3&lang=eng#p3); [1 Nephi 17:50](https://www.churchofjesuschrist.org/study/scriptures/bofm/1-ne/17?id=p50&lang=eng#p50); [Doctrine and Covenants 5:34](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/5?id=p34&lang=eng#p34); so... why haven't you done it?
+This idea of all commandments being achievable and attainable by anyone is found in some other verses, as well ([1 Nephi 17:3](https://www.churchofjesuschrist.org/study/scriptures/bofm/1-ne/17?id=p3&lang=eng#p3); [1 Nephi 17:50](https://www.churchofjesuschrist.org/study/scriptures/bofm/1-ne/17?id=p50&lang=eng#p50); [Doctrine and Covenants 5:34](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/5?id=p34&lang=eng#p34),) so... why haven't you done it?
 Trying your best isn't enough, as President Kimball pointed out.

 &nbsp;